 Cons of Airbnb

-They do add on a service fee so if you’re booking a cheap hostel for example, check another site like Hostel World to compare the cost without the booking fee.
+They do add on a service fee so if you’re booking a cheap hostel, for example, check another site like Hostel World to compare the cost without the booking fee.
 You can still get a few strange properties on there.
 I always go with my instinct but if someone hasn’t got a review or just two reviews then I generally don’t book them.
 Also if they don’t have an image of themselves either.

 Is Airbnb safe for guests?

 Just as properties get reviewed, so do you.
-Your behaviour as a guest will affect the review from your host.
+Your behaviour as a guest will affect the review of your host.
 This obviously won’t affect you if you’re staying in a hotel where you are just a number and you have virtually no interaction with the manager of the hotel who will merely put “Lisa was a quiet guest,” for example.

 Each time you stay somewhere you’ll receive a review from your host.
 Airbnb doesn’t allow you to see their review until you’ve written yours.
 The worst you can get is that the images of the room may be slightly smaller or the layout different to what you expect.
-With images taken from the corner of the room they can make rooms look a lot bigger than they are but generally the description is correct.
+With images taken from the corner of the room, they can make rooms look a lot bigger than they are but generally, the description is correct.